gnegovetic/cuda-poseidon-hash/README.md

 - Setup code, constant initialization, etc., are in `src/poseidon_hash.cpp`.
 - Reference Python code is in the `ref` folder.

+## Prerequisites
+GNU Multiple Precision Arithmetic Library, can be install with `apt install libgmp-dev`

 ## Build

 Tested on Ubuntu 24.04, CUDA Toolkit 12.8, Nvidia Tesla T4 GPU.